Lower Your Tax Bill: 9 DoorDash Tax Deductions to Claim Now

 6. Home Office Deduction

 IRS rules allow business owners to deduct certain home office costs.
 Eligible taxpayers include self-employed individuals, such as DoorDash delivery drivers.
-You can likely take the home office deduction if you use part of your home for business-only activities.
+To claim this deduction, the space must be used regularly and exclusively for business purposes.
+Meaning, you can take the home office deduction if you use part of your home for business-only activities.

-You can calculate your deduction based on the percentage of your home dedicated to your business.
-We recommend reviewing the IRS instructions and talking to your professional CPA for help with the calculations.
+You can calculate your deduction based on the percentage of your home dedicated to your business (simplified method) or by itemizing your home business costs (actual expense method).
+We recommend reviewing the IRS instructions and talking to your professional CPA for help with your calculations.

 7. Self-Employment Tax Deduction

 Fortunately, the self-employment tax generates a business tax write-off for small business owners.
-Freelancers, including DoorDash drivers, can deduct half of their self-employment taxes on their income tax returns.
+Freelancers, including DoorDash drivers, can deduct half of their self-employment taxes on IRS Form 1040, U.S. Individual Income Tax Return.

 8. Self-Employed Health Insurance Deduction

 DoorDash delivery drivers who qualify for the self-employed health insurance deduction can write off certain health insurance costs.
-To qualify, freelancers must make a profit and cannot have access to employer-subsidized health insurance plans.
+To qualify:

-DoorDash delivery drivers can take the qualified business income (QBI) deduction, which allows small business owners to deduct 20% of qualifying self-employment income.
+DoorDash delivery drivers can take the QBI deduction, which allows small business owners to deduct 20% of qualifying self-employment income.
+Income thresholds apply, and not all drivers will qualify.
+For example, if you make less than $203,000 and file as single, you can claim the full QBI deduction.

 Tax Forms for DoorDash Drivers